Ravy-LFL/GlycoFreq/README.md

 **COOL TRICKS ABOUT THESE FILES** :

-  - About the `topology`: To make the computation faster, it is possible to use the topology file with only the protein and carbohydrates.
+  - About the *topology*: To make the computation faster, it is possible to use the topology file with only the protein and carbohydrates.
 Without the solvant.

-  - About the `trajectory` : If the topology have no solvant, be sure that you also removed it in the trajectory file (with `gmx trjconv` for example).
+  - About the *trajectory* : If the topology have no solvant, be sure that you also removed it in the trajectory file (with `gmx trjconv` for example).
 Also, if the use have replicas, you concatenate the trajectory files.

+### Arguments.
+  - **top** : Indicate the path to the topology file.

+  - **trj** : Indicate the path to the trajectory file.

+  - **output** : Indicate the path to the output files.

+  - **threshold** : Indicate the threshold to count a distance as a contact between a heavy atoms of the carbohydrates and the residues.

+## Outputs.

+The script produce a *csv* file with the how many frame the residue is in contact with the carbohydrate.

+And it produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the carbohydrate.
+One PDB file is produce by carbohydrate.